Jon Lovett: Political speechwriter

 In 2004, Lovett volunteered for John Kerry's presidential campaign.
 He was asked to write a statement for the candidate, and his work led to an offer of a writing internship.
-Then, he briefly worked in Jon Corzine's Senate office.
+He briefly worked in Jon Corzine's Senate office.
 He was hired in 2005 to assist Sarah Hurwitz as a speechwriter for then-Senator Hillary Clinton, and he continued to write speeches for her through her 2008 presidential campaign.

 When Clinton lost the 2008 Democratic primary contest, Lovett won an anonymous contest to write speeches for President Barack Obama in the White House.
 Lovett wrote speeches in the Obama administration for three years, working closely with Jon Favreau and David Axelrod.
 Prominent speeches that he wrote include policy speeches on financial reform and don't ask, don't tell, as well as remarks at the White House Correspondents' Dinner.

 Lovett secretly officiated the first same-sex marriage in the White House, before the Obama administration supported same-sex marriage.

 Media career

 Television

-Before Barack Obama ran for reelection, Lovett moved to California to become a screenwriter, citing a desire to write independently and focus on creative comedy full-time.
-Lovett collaborated with Josh Gad and Jason Winer on the television series 1600 Penn, of which Lovett was a co-creator, executive producer, and writer from 2012 until its cancellation in 2013.
-Lovett then worked as a writer, producer, and advisor on season three of HBO's The Newsroom.
+In 2011, before Barack Obama ran for reelection, Lovett left the White House and moved to California to become a screenwriter, citing a desire to write independently and focus on creative comedy full-time.
+He collaborated with Josh Gad and Jason Winer on the television series 1600 Penn, of which Lovett was a co-creator, executive producer, and writer from 2012 until its cancellation in 2013.
+He then worked as a writer, producer, and advisor on season three of HBO's The Newsroom.
 From 2012 to 2015, Lovett also contributed opinion pieces to venues like The Atlantic.
+In 2024, he competed on the 47th season of the CBS reality television show Survivor; he was the first contestant voted off the season.